ray-project/enhancements/reps/2023-06-06-simplify-sync.md

 Train will make a copy of the specified checkpoint data in the trial dir for persistence.
 The checkpoint data is managed by Train (e.g., Train may restore only the latest checkpoint or delete previous checkpoints to save space according to checkpoint policy).

 The files of the recorded checkpoint can be accessed via `result.checkpoint`.
-The `Checkpoint` object itself is a logical tuple of `(path, pyarrow.fs.FileSystem)`, which provides utility methods for easily reading the data and getting / setting arbitrary user metadata.
+The `Checkpoint` object itself is a logical tuple of `(path, pyarrow.fs.FileSystem)`.
+Users can also get and set arbitrary metadata to these checkpoints (e.g., preprocessor configs, model settings, etc), which will be recorded in a `metadata.json` file.

 Checkpoints can be recorded from multiple ranks.
 By default, only checkpoint data from rank zero is preserved.
 Checkpoints from all ranks can be retained via a `keep_all_ranks` option.